datalina/datalina/README.md

 ### 🌱 Currently

-- Interested in: data roles that support smarter decisions, clearer systems, and more effective services, especially where people and processes meet
+- Interested in: data-informed roles that support smarter decisions, clearer systems, and more effective services, especially where people and processes meet
 - Always thinking about: how to make tools, workflows, and insights easier to understand, easier to trust, and easier to act on

 ---